 I am one of the developers who wrote the initial version of the VtigerCRM when it was forked from SugarCRM.
-I have been closely tracking the activities happening in the Open source community and based on the discussion, most of the contributors are not quite happy with the proceedings.
+I have been closely tracking the activities happening in the Open source community that Vtiger CRM killing its Open Source version or not and based on the discussion, most of the contributors are not quite happy with the proceedings.
 It is very much disappointing to see a not fully cooked 7.0.0 version of the product after 10 months from the 6.5 release.
 They should have already fixed all the blockers before they announced the release.
 Some of the blockers are:

 There are a lot more such blockers which makes this release version unusable.
 Now the team is talking about an 7.0.1 patch for the fixes.
 We too have the same questions raised in the community by the contributors.
 There is a lot of difference between the Online and the Open source version.
 Does VtigerCRM want all its community users to start looking at the Paid Version?
 One of the modules has a vulnerability for a specific kind of user.
 Complete information not given out because of Security.

 It is very evident that VtigerCRM team is more inclined towards its online version much like SugarCRM did during 2013 which gave birth to SuiteCRM.
 As one of the initial developers of VtigerCRM and still writing modules for VtigerCRM, we at Smackcoders, believe that it is time to fork and create another open source version for the interest of the community.

 Open source VtigerCRM with closed community is slowly getting killed